elbruno/phi3-labs/README.md

     dotnet run
     ```

 1. The sample project ask for a user input and replies using the local mode.

     The running demo is similar to this one:

     ![Chat running demo](./img/20SampleConsole.gif)

+    ***Note:** there is a typo in the 1st question, Phi-3 is cool enough to share the correct answer!*